tocchan/guildhall/sd2/assignments/a07_tbn/README.md

 ## Rubric

 ### [90%] Required
-- [ ] Scene contains 3 Primitives
+- [ ] 5%: Scene contains 3 Primitives with correct Normals & Tangents
     - [ ] Quad
     - [ ] UV-Sphere
     - [ ] Cube
-- [ ] Can adjust ambient light (console command or hotkey)
-- [ ] Scene has at least one direction light
-    - [ ] Directional light color is settable by console command
+- [ ] 5%: Object are rotating (around Y and/or X is fine)
-    - [ ] Directional light direction is settable by console command
+- [ ] 10%: A "flat" texture is created by defualt (like "white"), that is the default normal map to use
-- [ ] Scene has up to 4 dynamic point lights moving around
+- [ ] 10% Be able to display Nroamls/Tangents/Bitangents
+- [ ] 5% Support for emissive color (global and texture)
+- [ ] 10% Lighting works correctly with normal maps for at least camera facing faces
-    - [ ] Can adjust number of lights with console command/hotkey.
+- [ ] 20% Lighting works correctly with normal maps on all faces;
-    - [ ] One light can be forced to the position of the camera with a keypress.
-- [ ] Diffuse Lighting is implemented
+- [ ] 10% Materials Implemented
-- [ ] Specular Lighting is implemented
+- [ ] 15% Material from Data works
-- [ ] Can swap between rendering normals as color, and rendering lighting (hotkey or console command)

 ### [10%] Extras
 - See below...